Chart Color Schemes

 AreaSearch assessment indicates Wahroonga (West) - Waitara faces employment challenges relative to the majority of Australian markets

-In this period, 6,235 residents are employed while the area's unemployment rate is 2.7% higher than Greater Sydney's rate of 4.2%, and workforce participation is similar to Greater Sydney's 60.0%.
-Residents' employment is concentrated in professional & technical, health care & social assistance, and finance & insurance sectors.
-The area specializes in professional & technical jobs with an employment share 1.6 times the regional level, but construction shows lower representation at 3.9% compared to the regional average of 8.6%.
-Over the year ending September 2025, labour force levels increased by 0.6%, while employment declined by 1.1%, raising the unemployment rate by 1.6 percentage points.
+Census data shows that 56.5% of residents work from home, potentially influenced by Covid-19 lockdowns.
+Employment is concentrated in professional & technical (42.3%), health care & social assistance (18.7%), and finance & insurance (7.3%).
+The area specializes in professional & technical roles, with an employment share 1.6 times the regional level, while construction shows lower representation at 3.9% versus the regional average of 8.6%.
+Over the year to September 2025, labour force levels increased by 0.6%, but employment declined by 1.1%, leading to a rise in unemployment rate by 1.6 percentage points.

-Meanwhile, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
-As of 25-November NSW, employment contracted by 0.03%, with a state unemployment rate of 3.9%, favourably comparing to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's projections from May-25 indicate national employment growth of 6.6% over five years and 13.7% over ten years, but industry-specific growth rates vary significantly.
-Applying these projections to Wahroonga West - Waitara's employment mix suggests local employment should increase by 7.7% over five years and 15.4% over ten years, though this is a simple extrapolation for illustrative purposes and does not consider localized population projections.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wahroonga West - Waitara's industry mix suggests local employment should increase by 7.7% over five years and 15.4% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment